Powerfleet

-PowerFleet (formerly I.D.
-Systems, Inc.) is an American company headquartered in Woodcliff Lake, New Jersey with offices located around the globe and a technology innovation center in Israel.
-The company is a global provider of wireless IoT and M2M solutions for securing, controlling, tracking, and managing high-value enterprise assets such as industrial trucks, tractor trailers, intermodal shipping containers, cargo, and vehicle and truck fleets.
+Powerfleet, Inc. (formerly I.D.
+Systems, Inc.) is an American company headquartered in Woodcliff Lake, New Jersey, that operates as a global provider of IoT and M2M solutions for securing, controlling, and tracking high-value enterprise assets.
+The company is a provider in the international telematics industry, providing fleet management, asset tracking, freight visibility, and driver behavior monitoring for industrial trucks, vehicle fleets, and shipping containers.

+Industry research firms have described Powerfleet as a key player across multiple continents.
+In Europe, the company is described as a large provider of fleet management solutions.
+Similarly, it is a major competitor in the Americas.
+In the Latin American market, Powerfleet is ranked among the top five largest providers, in a region where the number of active fleet management systems is projected to reach 16.6 million by 2029.
+The company maintains offices internationally and a technology innovation center in Israel.

 Overview

-PowerFleet was formed on October 3, 2019 when I.D.
-Systems acquired Pointer Telocation Ltd. and their subsidiary brand Cellocator, and subsequently rebranded the new company as PowerFleet Inc.
+Powerfleet was formed on October 3, 2019 when I.D.
+Systems acquired Pointer Telocation Ltd. and their subsidiary brand Cellocator, and subsequently rebranded the new company as Powerfleet Inc.

-PowerFleet provides a technology suite that delivers telematics, asset tracking, freight visibility, and driver behavior reporting and modification.
+Powerfleet provides a technology suite that delivers telematics, asset tracking, freight visibility, and driver behavior reporting.
+These services are core to the modern practice of fleet digitalization and fleet management.